robbieperrott/fs-data-processing/README.md

 ### CSV Data Validation

+While playing around with the test CSVs, I noticed some edge cases that could cause problems, so I added a validation step in the beginning of the program to ensure that the incoming data is correct.

+#### 1. Food Class Tree Validation

 I included checks to ensure that there are no loops in the tree or invalid parent IDs.
-These were potential issues I discovered while playing around with the test CSVs.
 If there is a loop in the tree, or a parent ID that does not match a food class, then the entire tree is treated as invalid, and we do not proceed further.

 If we were to continue on with loops in the tree, we could enter into an infinite loop while traversing the tree.
 We could also get incorrect impact scores.